Ohio Paycheck Calculator

 Calculate your Ohio paycheck

-Calculating your Ohio state income tax is similar to the steps we listed on our Federal paycheck calculator:
+Calculating your Ohio state income tax is similar to the steps we listed on our main paycheck calculator page:

 1. Determine your gross income